Managing Family Finances

 Rolling Over Payments

-Not all payments have a firm due date – subscription renewals and property taxes are good examples.
+Not all statements have a firm due date or I get months in afvance – subscription renewals and property taxes are good examples.
 I will put bills into the current month, but if I don’t pay something by the end of the month, I move to the next month and record the bill on my new Record sheet.

 Receipts